“The Swift 5 is light and fast, making it a comfortable 14-inch workhorse to carry around.”

 In real-life use, the Swift 5’s display was a pleasure to use, with plenty of brightness for my needs and black text that jumped off the page thanks to the (almost) excellent contrast ratio.
 Binging Netflix was pleasant enough thanks to a perfect gamma of 2.2, so nothing was too bright or too dark.
 I have no complaints whatsoever about the display.

 The audio quality wasn’t quite up to the same standard.
 First, the dual speakers couldn’t put out much volume, although it was undistorted at 100%.
 Mids and highs were fine, but (as usual) bass was lacking.
-The audio system is fine for watching the occasional YouTube video, but if you want to watch TV shows or movies or listen to music, then you’ll want to use a pair of headphones or external speakers.
+The audio system is fine for watching the occasional YouTube video, but if you want to watch TV shows or movies or listen to music, then you’ll want to use a pair of

 The standard island keyboard has good spacing and keycaps that were just a tad too small for my liking.
 The mechanism had a nice click to it but was a bit loose, and so I didn’t find it quite as precise as my favorite keyboards, HP’s Spectre keyboard and the Magic Keyboard on Apple’s latest MacBooks.
 As a writer, I’m particularly sensitive to this aspect of a laptop’s design, and while the Swift 5’s didn’t delight me, it will likely make most users happy.